amrei-bp/PANKEGG/README.md

 python pankegg_app.py --d pankegg_test_data/test_sourmash
 ```

-Now, open your web browser and go to the IP address written in your terminal (probably (http://127.0.0.1:5000)[http://127.0.0.1:5000]) to interactively explore your metagenomic data!
+Now, open your web browser and go to the IP address written in your terminal ( (http://0.0.0.0:5000)[http://0.0.0.0:5000]) to interactively explore your metagenomic data!

 ---